The CPIR is pleased to connect you with sources of information for helping your child with his or her behavior at home.

 This article takes a look at the question of “why kids are horrors at home.”

 What is a functional behavioral assessment?
 Overview for parents.

 A 3-page brief for parents on functional behavioral assessment.

 Having trouble getting what your child needs?
 This reader-friendly site offers communication tips to use when seeking help.
 You’ll learn techniques for keeping things in perspective, focusing on the problem at hand, and what info you should be prepared to provide when you are asking for help.
 Plus, you can print out a handy checklist to help keep track of the information you gather.

 How to get help for yourself.

-The link above will lead you to a group of parents who are raising challenging children.
+The link below will lead you to a group of parents who are raising challenging children.
 They invite you in and offer their site as a “soft place to land for the battle-weary parent.”

 Fact sheets!
 Get your fact sheets here!

 This site is a fact sheet treasure chest.
 You’ll find information on an wide range of topics such as anxiety disorders, bullying, ADHD, and autism.